-What are the Four Core Values of SAFe?
+What are the Five Core Values of SAFe?

 The Scaled Agile Framework core values ensure that everyone involved in the project understands how to behave and act to ensure effective and timely delivery.
 Let’s discuss each of them in detail.

 Like cars out of alignment, misaligned companies can develop serious problems.
-They are hard to steer, and they don’t respond well to changes in the direction.
+They are hard to steer and don’t respond well to changes in direction.
 Even if it’s clear where everyone thinks they’re headed, the vehicle is unlikely to get them there. — © Scaled Agile, Inc.

-This value of the Scaled Agile Framework promotes the collaboration between management and teams so that all the efforts are driven towards customer satisfaction.
-Alignment also helps respond to change and maintain a competitive edge while managing work across geographically distributed teams.
+This value of the Scaled Agile Framework promotes the collaboration between management and teams so that all the efforts are driven toward customer satisfaction.
+Alignment helps respond to change and maintain a competitive edge while managing work across geographically distributed teams.

-It is about maintaining the cadence of the process while ensuring that everyone is on the same page and understands the system’s ins and outs.
+It is about preserving the process’s cadence while ensuring everyone is on the same page and understands the system’s ins and outs.

 Miscommunication can easily seep into the product development teams.
 This, in turn, leads to delays, waste of resources, and mismanaged priorities.
 Transparency is required to mitigate the effect of such failures, which, in turn, builds trust.
 If the teams communicate regularly and maintain clarity of facts, everyone can confidently rely on each other and prove productive.